 Other experts, however, were critical that the thoracic MRI should have been obtained sooner, given the nondiagnostic MRI of the lumbosacral spine.
-In addition, the hospitalist should have clearly outlined attempts to find another physician when the patient-physician relationship was deteriorating.
+In addition, the hospitalist should have attempted to find another physician when the patient-physician relationship deteriorated.

 The hospitalist had a duty to perform a neurological examination.
-If the patient refused to be treated by him, the hospitalist should have ordered an immediate neurological consult and found a new hospitalist to provide care.
+If the patient refused to be treated and asked for a different physician, the hospitalist should have ordered an immediate neurological consult and found another hospitalist to provide care.

-The multiple communication breakdowns among providers and between the patient and provider contributed to the patient’s poor outcome.
+The multiple communication breakdowns among practitioners and between the patient and practitioner contributed to the patient’s poor outcome.

 Patient Safety Strategies

-Implement the following strategies to standardize and improve communication processes:
+Implement strategies to standardize and improve communication processes:

-- Develop communication guidelines for transfer of patient care between providers.
-Guidelines will promote thorough communication of a patient’s condition when a patient is admitted to another service.
+- Develop communication guidelines for transfer of patient care between practitioners.
+Guidelines will promote detailed communication of a patient’s condition when a patient is admitted to another service.
 In this case, the emergency medicine physician should have contacted the hospitalist and provided the patient’s history and condition.
-Further testing could have been discussed—in particular, addressing the patient’s leg weakness.
+Further testing should have been discussed—in particular, testing to address the patient’s leg weakness.

 - Use standardized communication techniques for both nurse and physician communications.
-Consider the SBAR tool (Situation, Background, Assessment, and Recommendation) or a similar standardized communication process.
-Such a process provides relevant and clear information about a patient’s condition.
+Consider implementing the Institute for Healthcare Improvement’s SBAR tool (Situation, Background, Assessment, and Recommendation) or a similar standardized communication process.
+These types of tools provide a framework for relevant and clear information about a patient’s condition.

-- Promote a safe culture when communication barriers exist.
-The language barrier among caregivers may have been a factor in the delay of care.
-Failures to communicate will continue unless team members feel safe in expressing a difficulty in understanding due to language or other communication barriers.
-The hospital and physician groups (e.g., hospitalist, emergency medicine, radiology) should collaborate to address barriers that hinder information exchange.
+- Promote a culture of safety among caregivers that addresses communication and language barriers.
+Failures to communicate will continue unless team members feel safe in expressing difficulties in understanding other team members.
+In this case, the nurses had noted that a language barrier with the physician had resulted in an inability to understand him and a reluctance to call him about patients.
+The hospital staff and physician groups (e.g., hospitalist, emergency medicine, radiology) should collaborate to address barriers that hinder information exchange.

 - Develop protocols to address challenging patients and transfer of care.
-When the physician/patient interaction is impeded, either through language barriers or personality conflicts, processes need to be in place to use a translator to facilitate communication, or transfer the patient’s care to another provider.
-When care is transferred, it should be done in a timely manner with verbal interaction between practitioners to ensure that vital information is communicated.
-In this case, if care been transferred in a timely manner, further testing may have been ordered and the degree of injury may have been mitigated or avoided.
+When the physician-patient interaction is impeded, have processes in place to facilitate communication, or transfer the patient’s care to another practitioner.
+Transfer care in a timely manner, with verbal interaction between practitioners to ensure that vital information is communicated.
+In the case scenario presented here, if care had been transferred in a timely manner, further testing may have been ordered and the degree of injury may have been mitigated or avoided.

-For additional information on communication and handoff strategies, see our articles, “Miscommunication and Hurried Handoffs Threaten Patient Safety” and “Patient Safety Strategies for Hospitalists.”
-You may also contact the Department of Patient Safety at firstname.lastname@example.org or (800) 421-2368.
+For additional information on communication and handoff strategies, see our articles, “Miscommunication and Hurried Handoffs Threaten Patient Safety” and “Patient Safety Strategies for Hospitalists,” or contact the Department of Patient Safety at (800) 421-2368 or by email.